-Because it leaves on time!
+Because the trains to Busan from Seoul leaves on time!
+Actually, all the trains leave on time.
 Make sure to sit on your assigned seats, too.
 However, the Koreans who sat near us were kind enough to exchange seat numbers so we could sit together.
 One also explained the seat situation to the train stewardess who checked our seat numbers.
 So yes, all the stories you heard about Koreans being nice, they’re all true.

 6. And when it’s all confusing, don’t be afraid to ask around!

 So off we go to Busan!
 We didn’t arrive in Seoul Station as early as we hoped, but still, we had an early start.
 Since we’d be arriving in Busan around lunch and we ate breakfast early, we bought some snacks in the station and some kimbap from an ahjumma we met outside.
 Lunch boxes and rice rolls are sold near the platform.
 We couldn’t be more excited to start our two-day Busan adventure!

 Without a doubt, the view that welcomed us in Busan was breathtaking!
 It was a nice preview of the awesome days ahead of us.

 On our last and second day in the home of Jung YongHwa and Reply 1997, we trooped back to Busan Station with heavy hearts.
 We enjoyed our stay so much that we actually regretted only staying there for two days.
 It’s our time to go back to Seoul and leave behind the place that nurtured some of my best memories of travel.